 Walnut Oil

-Walnut oil is listed as a dietary source of omega-3 ALA providing 0.48 g per 1 tsp (5 mL).
+Walnut oil is listed as a dietary source of omega-3 ALA providing 0.48 g per 1 tsp (5 mL) — among the highest plant-based ALA densities of any culinary oil.

 Why It Matters for Longevity